tonymke/signal_process_stack_example/README.md

   it
 - Logging out sends SIGHUP to all process groups you started.
-- Your init system will end your daemon by sending SIGTERM to your daemon and all of its children - though it can be configured to do other things.
+- Your init system will end your daemon by sending SIGTERM to your daemon and all of its children (by default).

 Thus, your process's children will also shut down - there is no need to forward signals.
-It is your responsibity to `wait(3)` on the process to avoid [zombie processes](https://en.wikipedia.org/wiki/Zombie_process), but not forward signals to it.
+It is your responsibity, to `wait(3)` on the process to avoid leaving around its process table entry.
+It is not, however, your responsibility to forward signals you receive to your children.

 ```
 $ make clean all